fortio/fortio/README.md

 Fortio components can be used a library even for unrelated projects, for instance the `log`, `stats`, or `fhttp` utilities both client and server.
 As well as the newly integrated [Dynamic Flags](dflag/) support (greatly inspired/imported initially from https://github.com/mwitkow/go-flagz)

+If you want to connect to fortio using https and fortio to provide real TLS certificates, or to multiplex grpc and regular http behind a single port, check out [Fortio Proxy](https://github.com/fortio/proxy#fortio-proxy)

 ## Installation